Premier League: The 'Run-in' - Breaking down the top four battle

 Tottenham

 Antonio Conte has voiced his concern (many, many times) over the quality of the squad Spurs have, but they have a very good chance of finishing in the top four.
-They still have to play against Man United, West Ham and Arsenal, which will be huge clashes, and they have a trip to Liverpool late in the season, but aside from that they have a very winnable run of games and have games in-hand.
+After losing to Man United they simply have to beat West Ham and Arsenal, which will be huge clashes, and they have a trip to Liverpool late in the season, but aside from that they have a very winnable run of games and have games in-hand.
 If Harry Kane and Heung-min Son hit a hot streak and they can improve defensively, Spurs have a chance.
 It will likely come down to their meeting against Arsenal.
 That is going to be tasty.

 Wolves